 Where a person can demonstrate that they inadvertently breached the Rules, and they agree to fully cooperate with us to sell the property, it may be appropriate for us to issue a disposal notice setting out our concerns and how their interest should be disposed of, rather than seek a court-ordered disposal and penalty.
 The notice is issued at our discretion and when we believe it will be complied with.
 The benefit of a disposal notice is that the land is quickly returned to the New Zealand market.
 The benefit for the owner is that by cooperating with us to sell the property, they do not face court-imposed penalties.

 We will generally publish the outcome of the enforcement action we take.
+When the regulator accepts an enforceable undertaking it must publish a notice of decision on this website.
 It is important we do this as part of our function to deter and educate people about the need to comply with the Rules.

 The following table sets out the enforcement tools available to us.